-The Parent Involvement and Education Certificate is offered for graduate students, counselors, teachers, and other human relations professionals interested in enhancing their understanding of parent involvement and education, developing the skills necessary to work with parents, and planning or refining existing parenting programs.
-This program allows matriculating students to use their electives to add parenting education as a specialization within their degree programs.
+Parent Involvement and Education can be added as a concentration to the MS in Clinical Mental Health Counseling, MS in Couples and Family Therapy, MEd in School Counseling and MEd in School Psychology programs or pursued as a stand-alone graduate certificate.
+Designed for counselors, teachers, and other human relations professionals interested in enhancing their understanding of parent involvement and education, developing the skills necessary to work with parents, and planning or refining existing parenting programs.

-Candidates must be admitted graduate students or hold a master’s degree in a related area.
+This program requires admission to one of the above degree programs or for student’s who already hold a master’s degree in a related area.
 Admitted graduate students must be recommended for the program by their advisor.
 Other candidates must provide two recommendation letters attesting to their potential as a parent educator.
 Waivers for prerequisite courses must be obtained from the instructors.

 3Focuses on developing competency in a variety of areas surrounding parenting education including the following: understanding of parental issues and concerns within diverse family systems, understanding the dimensions of parenting from birth to adolescence, family, literacy, and knowledge of multicultural perspectives in parenting.
 This course addresses U.N. resolutions A/52/13 A Culture of Peace and A/53/243 A Program of Action for a Culture of Peace.